 Its traditional houses are clustered around the extensive village green, medieval castle dating from the 13th century, and a 400-year-old parish church.
-Expect the village to be a blaze of colour on the opening weekend, when some 18 of its gardens will be open to the public for charity.
+Expect the village to be a blaze of colour on the opening weekend, when up to 18 of its gardens will be open to the public for charity.
 These are scattered throughout the village, each within a short walking distance of the village green, where ample free parking is available.
 The gardens can all be visited on a single ticket.
 They are very different in size and style and you will find that their owners love to share their knowledge and answer questions.
 Compact gardens around the village centre contrast with larger ones on Chapelhill, which provide extensive views south over the surrounding countryside.
 Your ticket will also admit you to the castle gardens.
 These contain an impressive formal parterre and a herbaceous border extending to over 200 yards in length, claimed to be one of the longest such borders in the world.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.